 Spring, Light Meals, Soup

-Spring Minestrone with Basil and Mint Pistou
+Spring Minestrone with Basil & Mint Pistou

-You can add a little extra grating of fresh herbs and lemon zest to finish which is a lovely addition.
+The basil and mint pistou adds a welcome zestiness, but regular pesto would work well too.
+And if you've got the time, an extra grating of fresh herbs and lemon zest to finish is a lovely addition.

 SERVES: